Saifweb/P2M-Sarra-Saif/README.md

 1. **Flex Sensor Test**: Upload the `Flex_Sensor_Test.ino` sketch to your Arduino board.
 Open the serial monitor to observe the flex sensor readings.
 This allows you to test and calibrate the sensors before recording gestures.

-2. **Creating the Dataset**: Upload the `Create_Dataset.ino` sketch to your Arduino board.
+2. **Creating the Dataset**: Upload the `esp32P2M.ino` sketch to your Arduino board.
 Connect the hand gesture  and follow the instructions to record hand gesture sequences.
 The recorded data will be saved to a file(csv) for further processing.

-3. **Model Training**: Open the `Model_Training.ipynb` notebook using Jupyter Notebook or any compatible environment.
+3. **Model Training**: Open the `P2M_1_(1).ipynb` notebook using Jupyter Notebook or any compatible environment.
 Follow the step-by-step instructions to preprocess the dataset, define and train the hand gesture recognition model.
 Evaluate the model's performance and make necessary adjustments if needed.

 ## Dependencies